 Protests to FTA should be filed with the appropriate FTA Regional Office with a concurrent copy to "INSERT YOUR COMPANY/AGENCY NAME HERE".
-The protest filed with FTA shall be filed in accordance with FTA circular 4220.1F, include the name and address of the protestor, identify the "INSERT YOUR COMPANY/AGENCY NAME HERE" project number, contain a statement of the grounds for the protest and any supporting documentation, and include a copy of the local protest filed with "INSERT YOUR COMPANY/AGENCY NAME HERE" and a copy of "INSERT YOUR COMPANY/AGENCY NAME HERE" and a copy of "INSERT YOUR COMPANY/AGENCY NAME HERE" is decision, if any.
+The protest filed with FTA shall be filed in accordance with FTA circular 4220.1F, include the name and address of the protestor, identify the "INSERT YOUR COMPANY/AGENCY NAME HERE" project number, contain a statement of the grounds for the protest and any supporting documentation, and include a copy of the local protest filed with "INSERT YOUR COMPANY/AGENCY NAME HERE" and a copy of "INSERT YOUR COMPANY/AGENCY NAME HERE" 's decision, if any.